vijayganeshn96/Implementation-of-Decision-Tree-Classifier-Model-for-Predicting-Employee-Churn/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner

 ## Algorithm

-1.Start the program
+1. Start the program
-2.Import the numpy,pandas,matplotlib
+2. Import the numpy,pandas,matplotlib
-3.Read the dataset of student scores
+3. Read the dataset of student scores
-4.Assign the columns hours to x and columns scores to y 5.From sklearn library select the model to train and test the dataset 6.Plot the training set and testing set in the graph using matplotlib library 7.Stop the program
+4. Assign the columns hours to x and columns scores to y
+5. From sklearn library select the model to train and test the dataset
+6. Plot the training set and testing set in the graph using matplotlib library
+7. Stop the program

 ## Program:
 ```
 /*